 Noise And Ventilation Impact Assessment Proposals for residential and other noise sensitive development close to existing sources of noise; noise generating uses that raise disturbance issues to existing buildings (e.g., involving the installation of flues, air conditioning, plant, extraction and mechanical gates).
 London Plan (2021) - D14 Enfield Core Strategy (2010) - CP4, CP30, CP32 Enfield Development Management Document (2014) - DMD8, DMD68 A noise assessment should be prepared by a qualified acoustician detailing Noise Exposure Categories and associated impact and mitigation measures.
 If the proposal involves installing equipment that may create noise, it is important to ensure that noise levels are no greater than 10 dBA below background noise levels.
 If noise levels rise above this level, it is important to explain in a statement what the levels are and when, and what mitigation measures are proposed.
-This should include: plans to scale showing the position and design of ventilation and extraction equipment full manufacturers details of the equipment proposed including odour abatement techniques a Noise and Vibration Impact Assessment (see Noise and Vibration Impact Assessment requirements) The assessment should be undertaken as per the methodology laid out in British Standard BS4142 (Methods for Rating and Assessing Industrial and Commercial Sound) 2014.
+This should include: • plans to scale showing the position and design of ventilation and extraction equipment • full manufacturers details of the equipment proposed including odour abatement techniques • a Noise and Vibration Impact Assessment (see Noise and Vibration Impact Assessment requirements) The assessment should be undertaken as per the methodology laid out in British Standard BS4142 (Methods for Rating and Assessing Industrial and Commercial Sound) 2014.
 Planning Statement Required for all relevant applications London Plan (2021) Enfield Core Strategy (2010) Enfield Development Management Document (2014) Scope and content are dependent on the nature of the proposed development, the type of application and the sensitivity of the proposed development's location.
 May vary in format from a short summary (e.g., a covering letter) to a detailed document that includes information and commentary on all planning issues relevant to the proposal.
 Enfield Local Planning Authority will exercise proportionality when advising what should be included in the statement and will only require inclusion of information necessary to enable the assessment of the proposed development.
 See Guidance on planning statements section below for more details.

-Orainage London Plan (2021) - SI 12, SI 13 Enfield Core Strategy (2010) - CP28, CP28 Enfield Development Management Document (2014) - DMD45, DMD59, DMD60, DMD61, DMD62, DMD63 All relevant proposals require a completed SuDS pro-forma.
-All developments should incorporate source control SuDS measures (e.g. green roofs, rain gardens and permeable paving) where practicable.
-Proposals requiring a strategy should contain the following: A plan of the existing site A topographical plan of the area Plans and drawings of the proposed site layout identifying the footprint of the area being drained (including all buildings, access roads and car parks) The controlled discharge rate for a 1 in 1-year event and a 1 in 100-year event (with an allowance for climate change), this should be based on the estimated greenfield runoff rate The proposed storage volume Information on proposed SuDS measures with a design statement describing how the proposed measures manage surface water as close to its source as possible and follow the drainage hierarchy in the London Plan Geological information including borehole logs, depth to water table and/or infiltration test results Details of overland flow routes for exceedance events A management plan for future maintenance ---------- -- ---
+London Plan (2021) All relevant proposals require a completed SuDS pro-forma.
+Sustainable Proposals involving: - SI 12.
+SI 13 Drainage Strategy (SuDS) All developments should incorporate source control SuDS measures (e.g. major developments. green roofs, rain gardens and permeable paving) where practicable.
+Enfield Core commercial/community/industrial Strategy (2010) changes of use or new buildings or CP28, CP28 Proposals requiring a strategy should contain the following: extensions to basements or ground A plan of the existing site level extensions Enfield A topographical plan of the area new residential buildings or Development extensions to basements or ground Plans and drawings of the proposed site layout identifying the footprint Management of the area being drained (including all buildings, access roads and car level extensions Document (2014) parks) DMD45.
+DMD59.
+The controlled discharge rate for a 1 in 1-year event and a 1 in 100-DMD60, DMD61, year event (with an allowance for climate change), this should be DMD62.
+DMD63 based on the estimated greenfield runoff rate The proposed storage volume Information on proposed SuDS measures with a design statement describing how the proposed measures manage surface water as close to its source as possible and follow the drainage hierarchy in the London Plan • Geological information including borehole logs, depth to water table and/or infiltration test results Details of overland flow routes for exceedance events • A management plan for future maintenance